Skip to main content

 • What it is: A deferral lets you postpone paying some or all current property tax.
 It is not a grant, rebate, or waiver.

-• Who can get it: Under Pub 36, you generally must be 75+, use the home as your single-family primary residence, meet the income and liquid-resource test, have no delinquent property taxes, and get written approval from each mortgage or trust-deed holder.
+• Who can get it: Under the current state guide, you generally must be at least 75, use the home as your single-family primary residence, meet the income and liquid-resource tests, have no delinquent property taxes, and get written approval from each mortgage or trust-deed holder.

-• How it helps: It can keep you in the home when cash flow is tight.
-But the deferred tax accrues interest and usually becomes a lien due later if you stop reapplying, sell, or transfer the home.
+• How it helps: It can help you stay in the home when cash is tight.
+But the deferred tax accrues interest and usually becomes a lien that is due later.

 • What to gather: Income documents, bank and brokerage statements, retirement-account statements, mortgage approval, deed or trust documents, and proof that the home’s value is within the county rule or that you have owned it for the required number of years.

-• What it is: Utah’s renter’s refund is the closest thing to a rebate for older adults who do not own their home.
-It is part of the circuit breaker system.
+• What it is: Utah’s renter credit is the closest thing to a rebate for older adults who do not own their home.
+It is part of Utah’s circuit breaker system.

-• Who can get it: Older renters age 66+ or an unmarried surviving spouse who were Utah residents for the full year and meet the income limit.
+• Who can get it: Renters age 66 or older, or an unmarried surviving spouse, who were Utah residents for the full year and meet the income limit.
 Manufactured-home owners who rent the lot may qualify too.

-• How to apply: Apply through Taxpayer Access Point (TAP) or file the paper TC-90CB with the Utah State Tax Commission by December 31.
+• How to apply: Apply through Utah TAP or file the paper renter credit form with the Utah State Tax Commission by December 31.

 • What to gather: Rent amount, landlord information if requested, and the same basic income proof used for other low-income relief.